-BJUP offers a mixture of softbound and hardbound student texts with separate teacher's editions.
-Most classroom teacher's editions are have a spiral binding with a hardback cover.
-The pages will not rip out of these as they might from binders, and the hardback cover lends rigidity for easier handling.
-Reproduced student pages within many teacher's editions are printed in black and white, although student books themselves are printed in color.
+BJU Press offers a mixture of softbound and hardbound student texts with separate teacher's editions.
+Most teacher's editions include reduced images of student textbook pages, sometimes printed in black and white or three colors while student books themselves are printed in color.
 (New teacher's editions have color reproductions of student pages.)
 Teacher's editions seem expensive, and home educators sometimes try to work without them.
 However, they often contain material essential to proper use of the texts.
-Sometimes teacher's editions contain the student text without answers so a separate student text might be unnecessary.
-(Check with the publisher about each teacher's edition.)
-Recognizing that the cost of teacher's editions has sometimes deterred homeschoolers from purchasing these volumes, even when they are essential, BJU Press offers less expensive home teacher's guides (along with support materials) for most of their courses for the elementary grades.
+To solve this problem, BJU Press is introducing teacher's edition on CD-ROM as of the summer of 2013 and will gradually produce them for all of their courses.

 Throughout BJUP's curriculum, student material is colorful and well presented.
 It also has strong Biblical teaching incorporated in a very effective manner.
 BJUP also has less busy work than A Beka.

 The cost might be higher than other publishers since many texts are hard cover and you will often need the teacher's editions.
 However, quality and durability are good, and many of the books can be resold after use.